 This medicinal product does not require any special storage conditions.

-Used patches should be folded so that the adhesive side of the patch adheres to itself and then they should be
+Used patches should be folded firmly in half so that the sticky side of the patch sticks to itself.
+Then they should be

 Contents of the pack and other information